Top places to visit in China

 Tradition Fujian Tulou house

 Fujian is a mountainous province facing Taiwan across the Taiwan Straits.
 The difficulty of transport over the mountains has led to the isolation of many communities.
 The Hakka people were driven out of their homelands centuries ago and some still live in traditional Tǔ lóus (literally ‘earth buildings’).
 These are fortified rammed earth, round houses that house a small community or extended family.
 Hukeng in the Yongding area is one of the most popular places to visit.
-Fujian produces a great deal of tea, and there are many attractions that explain the history and production of this universal beverage.
+Fujian produces a great quantity of tea, and there are many attractions that explain the history and production of this universal beverage.

 Guilin scenery, Guangxi